 Celebrate Shrove Tuesday With Traditional Fastnachts

 In the German language, Fastnacht stands for "fast," meaning to fast, and "nacht," meaning night.
-Fastnacht Day is the day before what begins the traditional Lenten fasting period, which is observed by many Christians.
-Sometimes this day is called "Shrove Tuesday" but no matter the name, it always falls the day before Ash Wednesday.
+Fastnacht Day is the day before what begins the traditional Lenten fasting period, which is observed by many Christians and always falls on the day before Ash Wednesday.
 Basically, this is the equivalent celebration to Mardi Gras and is a way to empty cupboards of any lard, sugar, fat, and butter, which were traditionally fasted from during Lent.

 If you're interested in teaching your kids about the history of Fastnacht Day and maybe making your own, I found this authentic Pennsylvania Dutch recipe thanks to Pam's PA Dutch Recipes and Dig It Magazine: